alfar0x/alfar-linea/README.md

 6. Create a copy of `.env.example` file and name it `.env.prod`.
 Set the following variable in the `.env.prod` file:
    - `NODE_ENV` - Set it to `prod`.

-## Task Generator
+## Task Runner

 [Quick setup video](https://www.loom.com/share/722b554afdbd44f991d7be15b79d6248)

-The task generator mode uses private keys, proxies (optional), and configurations to execute tasks.
+The task runner mode uses private keys, proxies (optional), and configurations to execute tasks.
 It generates tasks and executes them.

 ### Create Files